Yirzzzz/Baby-Awesome-Reinforcement-Learning-for-LLMs-and-Agentic-AI/README.md

 ## Preference Optimization (Just for awareness)

-> These methods convert preference learning into a contrastive/classification objective .
-Supervised training on static preference data (contrastive/classification objectives), without interacting with an environment.
+> These methods convert preference learning into a contrastive/classification objective, i.e. supervised training on static preference data without interacting with an environment.
+However, most reinforcement learning techniques used in today’s large language models are still based on training a reward model (RM) and optimizing the policy with it as the reward signal.
+Therefore, Preference Optimization methods are only covered here for general understanding rather than as a main focus.

 - **Direct Preference Optimization: Your Language Model is Secretly a Reward Model (DPO; 2023)  [![Paper](https://img.shields.io/badge/Paper-arXiv-blue)](https://arxiv.org/abs/2305.18290)[![Code](https://img.shields.io/badge/Code-pytorch--DPO-black)](https://github.com/ikostrikov/pytorch-trpo)**